 Everyone is welcome!

 Whether you live here, study, volunteer, or are simply visiting the island, you are invited to join the Gran Canaria Clean-Up and help create a cleaner, more sustainable Gran Canaria.
-Since 2024 we have been organising clean-ups across the island, bringing people together to protect and care for nature.

 A collaborative clean-up with Oceans4Life and local schools, connecting education, awareness, and hands-on action for a cleaner island.